HarshitPro1608/Github-Parser/README.md

-## Repository Deendency Extraction using Github OAuth in Flask
+## Repository Dependency Extraction using Github OAuth in Flask

 ### Overview:
   * This project is about implementing OAuth login (Github) and getting list of dependencies for a repository in your Flask app using Authlib.